Library . More Resources

 For research on the Web, take a look at the following resources:

-The circulation desk and group study rooms close and the copier is turned off 15 minutes before the library closes.
-Fall hours are subject to change without notice.
+The circulation desk and group study rooms close 15 minutes before the library closes.
+Library hours are subject to change without notice.